javascripteverywhere/site/README.md

-# jseverywherebook.com
+# jseverywhere.io

-** This is the source code for the [jseverywhere.io](https://www.jseverywhere.io) website.
+**This is the source code for the [jseverywhere.io](https://www.jseverywhere.io) website.
 If you are looking for the book's code examples, visit [github.com/javascripteverywhere](https://github.com/javascripteverywhere).**

 ## Getting Started